Drug plan management – what employers are saying

 - Looking forward to the next three years, plan sponsors reported that if making first-time or additional changes, they were most likely to adopt generic substitution (10%), therapy class restrictions (6%), prior authorization on certain drugs (7%), mandatory generic substitution (11%), flexible benefit plans (16%), and/or increased co-insurance (8%).

-Overall, this survey provides a unique perspective on the benefit plans offered by Canadian companies.
+Overall, this survey provides a unique perspective on the benefits plans offered by Canadian companies.
 Results show that prescription drug coverage is not just an expense for a company to manage.
 Unlike other business expenses, coverage has value as a means to attract, retain and engage a workforce.
-Evidence shows that when it comes to drug plans, although cost is important, the impact on employees also matters.
+Evidence shows that when it comes to drug plans, although the cost is important, the impact on employees also matters.
 Findings also indicate that, even with a wide variety of drug plan options to consider, most plan sponsors are not considering significant drug plan changes in the near and long term.

 The sample is representative of the Canadian group benefits market, with a maximum margin of error of ±3.6% (at a 95% confidence interval).